selinceydeli/Computer_Graphics_Final_Project/README.md

 # Computer Graphics Final Project

+## Implemented Features

-The features we have added as part of the project is listed below.
+The features implemented as part of this project are listed below.

 #### Minimap
 The minimap is implemented in two render passes.
 The first render pass captures the top view of the scene.
 During the first rendering pass, the top view of the scene is captured under diffuse lighting with an ambient term to simulate constant, indirect light in the scene.
 The output of the first render pass is stored in a texture.
 The second render pass renders the minimap stored in the texture on a small window in the main scene (at the top-right corner).